Andrea Rappaport, Chef-Owner

 A morsel about me: my love of cooking was sparked at an early age with two major forces propelling it.
 The first was my grandmother who lovingly took the time to teach me how to prepare recipes handed down by her grandmother and the second, was my food obsessed parents who brought me and my brother to every hot Los Angeles restaurant from the time we were in high chairs.

 With a passion for food and cooking deeply instilled by my family it was no surprise that when I started my first job at the age of sixteen it was at a high end specialty food shop.
 It was there that I was introduced to all types of delicacies from freshly made pasta and sauces to rare imported cheeses to some of the finest chocolate in the world.
 After high school I left home to attend college at the University of Wisconsin-Madison, and although I pursued a degree in sociology, I found that I was much more focused on and passionate about cooking.
 To nourish this passion I got a job as a line cook in the kitchen of L'Etoile, which was one of the top restaurants in Madison at the time and continues to hold onto that status today.
 By my senior year it was clear to me that my calling was to be a chef and after I graduated college I moved to Hyde Park, New York to attend the esteemed Culinary Institute of America.
-After culinary school I got a job at Wolfgang Puck’s original Spago in Hollywood, CA. That restaurant was the hotspot for the glitterati and I was fortunate enough to cut my teeth in the industry by cooking for everyone who was anyone in LA at the time.
-After spending a couple of years training there, I was given the opportunity to be part of the opening crew of Spago, Las Vegas and I jumped at the opportunity to be an integral part of Wolfgang's burgeoning restaurant empire.
+After culinary school I got a job at Wolfgang Puck’s original Spago in Hollywood, CA. That restaurant was the hotspot for the glitterati and I was fortunate enough to cut my teeth in the industry by cooking fresh, innovative California cuisine for everyone who was anyone in LA at the time.
+After spending a couple of years training there, I was given the opportunity to be part of the opening crew of Spago, Las Vegas and I jumped at the chance to be an integral part of Wolfgang's burgeoning restaurant empire.

 Activities and Accomplishments: